 10. Devise a plan to ensure that your strategy will continue to serve your business

 Don’t stop here!
-Any strategy must be continuously evaluated to ensure that it is effective in reaching your goals.
+Any social media strategy must be continuously evaluated to ensure that it is effective in reaching your goals.
 Set specific times and methods to track your success and stick to the plan.
 There is always room for improvement.
-By continuously refining your social media strategy you will be able to meet and create new goals and maximize your business’s potential.
+By continuously refining your social media strategy, you can meet and create new goals and maximize your business’s potential.